The last tab allows you to enable optional services that extend the functionality of the builder

 Row background image

-When this is active, advanced users of the editor can set an image as background when editing a row.
+When this is active, advanced users of the builder can set an image as background when editing a row.

 Do not stack on mobile